American Institute of Architecture Students: ASC/AIA

-Exhibiting unbridled energy, 1976–1977 team Jerry Compton (SCI-ARC) and Robert Rosenfeld (University of California, Berkeley) demonstrate creativity and clarity of vision.
-Notable achievements include solidifying the ASC/AIA growing operations budget, holding the first design competition, publishing the magazine Telesis, and establishing student representation on the IDP Coordinating Committee.
-Rosenfeld names Crit, which launches the rebranded publication the following year.
-Crit celebrated its 40th anniversary in 2015.
+1976–1977 team Jerry Compton (SCI-ARC) and Robert Rosenfeld (University of California, Berkeley) solidified the ASC/AIA growing operations budget, held the first design competition, published the magazine Telesis, and established student representation on the IDP Coordinating Committee.
+Rosenfeld named Crit, which launched the rebranded publication the following year.

-The following year, Rosenfeld continues on as vice president, with Charles Guerin (University of Houston) as president.
-These two officers start many current traditions of the organizations, including initiating the first ASC/AIA Chapter Honor Award and publishing the first issues of Crit.
-They also hold perhaps the most unusual competition to date, which concludes with the construction of a hot air balloon that is then launched over the Pacific Ocean.
+The following year, Rosenfeld continued on as vice president, with Charles Guerin (University of Houston) as president.
+The two officers initiated the first ASC/AIA Chapter Honor Award and published the first issues of Crit.

-In 1978 John Jeronimo (University of Miami) and Mary Beth Permar (Clemson University and The University of Illinois) collaborate on the continuation and improvement of Crit from a magazine format to a true architectural journal.
-Additionally, they increase the size of the board of directors to include the FORUM Chair and Crit Editor.
-The overall operating budget of the ASC/AIA passes the $100,000 mark for the first time in history.
-Jeronimo and Permar set in motion the largest national design competition to date, the first McDonald's Competition, which includes over 650 entries (only surpassed in number of entries by the Vietnam Memorial Design Competition).
+In 1978 John Jeronimo (University of Miami) and Mary Beth Permar (Clemson University and the University of Illinois) collaborated on the continuation and improvement of Crit from a magazine format to a true architectural journal.
+Additionally, they increased the size of the board of directors to include the FORUM Chair and Crit Editor.
+The overall operating budget of the ASC/AIA passed the $100,000 mark for the first time.
+Jeronimo and Permar held the largest national design competition to date, the first McDonald's Competition, which included over 650 entries (only surpassed in number of entries by the Vietnam Memorial Design Competition).